How to Use Training Variables to Set Your Fitness Goals

 H. Exercise Sequence:

-A variety of theories has been developed over years to determine the best exercise sequence.
+A variety of theories has been developed over the years to determine the best exercise sequence.
 In my opinion, the two most valid of these are:

 - Multi-joint exercise first: which allows you to perform exercise requiring a large amount of energy expenditure while they are still not fatigued.
 They can then proceed to isolation exercises.